 Students on Warning Status are encouraged to meet with a Counselor to complete an official and current two year Academic Plan (AP)/Student Educational Plan (SEP)/Academic Evaluation (AE) on file (within the last year).
-To schedule an appointment to meet with an Academic Counselor to complete an SEP, please contact Riverside City College's Counseling Department at (951) 222-8440.
+To schedule an appointment to meet with an Academic Counselor to complete an SEP, please contact RCC Counseling department at (951) 222-8440.
 Students on financial aid Warning status will continue to receive certain types of financial assistance during the Warning period.
 Warning status students must improve their academic standing.
 Students who do not meet the SAP standards after their Warning period will be declared Ineligible for financial assistance.
-SAP Ineligible (IN): A student can become Ineligible for two reasons: 1) Student failed to meet SAP standards after their "Warning" semester and/or 2) Student exceeds the 150% Maximum Time Frame of program of study under the quantitative standard.
+SAP Ineligible (IN): A student can become Ineligible for two reasons:

+- 1. Student failed to meet SAP standards after their "Warning" semester and/or - 2.
+Student exceeds the 150% Maximum Time Frame of program of study under the quantitative standard.